Teen Wolf Too (1987)

 "Teen Wolf Too" is quite the looker in its high-def premiere, appearing fresher and more vibrant than one could possibly have imagined from this under-appreciated 1987 sequel.
 Releasing to Blu-ray from Scream Factory day-and-date with the original "Teen Wolf

 ," "Teen Wolf Too" is in exceptionally fine shape.
 Since it is not mentioned in the packaging or in the press release that this title has received any kind of restoration, one can only assume the 1080p transfer must have been taken from an immaculately preserved print.
-It is strikingly clean (I spotted next to know age-related damage or specks), and colors appear healthy and accurate throughout.
+It is strikingly clean (I spotted next to no age-related damage or specks), and colors appear healthy and accurate throughout.
 Black levels are additionally deep, and there is even a fairly consistent dimensionality to the image.
 The 2.0 DTS-HD Master Audio is free of any notable issues; clearly this 30-year-old comedy isn't demo aural material, but it is entirely accurate to source, and the lossless mix includes an even, satisfying prioritization between its music, sound effects, and dialogue.
 In short, it sounds great.

 - "Working with the Wolf" Featurette (16:08, HD) - an interview with director Christopher Leitch